 What Is Sodium Ascorbyl Phosphate?

-Sodium ascorbyl phosphate (SAP) is a derivative of vitamin C which is an essential nutrient found in foods like citrus fruits, guavas, broccoli, bell peppers, and more.
+Sodium ascorbyl phosphate (SAP) is a derivative of vitamin C, an essential nutrient found in foods like citrus fruits, guavas, broccoli, bell peppers, and more.
 It's important for a healthy immune system, functions as an antioxidant, and is powerfully nutritive when applied topically.

 There are several forms of vitamin C that all work similarly, with L-ascorbic acid being the first one to be synthesized in a lab.
-You might know this version as the most common — and most aggravating.
-It's finicky and unstable, prone to degrading quickly and irritating skin when the pH isn't just right.
+You might know this version as the most common— however, it is the most aggravating.
+L-ascorbic acid is finicky and unstable, prone to degrading quickly and irritating skin when the pH isn't just right.

-There's also magnesium ascorbyl phosphate, sodium ascorbate, calcium ascorbate, and ascorbyl palmitate — talk about a mouthful!
+Other forms of vitamin C include magnesium ascorbyl phosphate, sodium ascorbate, calcium ascorbate, and ascorbyl palmitate.
 These variants each have unique characteristics and are more suited to certain tasks, like functioning as a food additive or serving as a very mild addition to some cosmetics.

 Thankfully, of the other types of vitamin C, there is one that packs a punch without actually pummeling your skin or being too weak.
 Called sodium ascorbyl phosphate, this version is light without sacrificing potency and highly stable.